A Homily for the Transfiguration of our Lord

 This is the first recorded act of Jesus’ adult life, before he begins calling disciples, teaching, or working wonders, before his confrontation with the powers and principalities.
 Here, at the very outset of his earthly ministry, this one thing is made clear: Jesus the Christ is the Son of God.

-Grace to you and peace from God our Father and our Lord Jesus Christ, who sets us free.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who sets us free.
 Amen

 Over the past several weeks, as we’ve read from Gospel According to Saint Mark about the early days of Christ’s ministry, the lectionary has also been working its way through key passages of Saint Paul’s first epistle to the Church in Corinth.
 Throughout, Paul has addressed a key message of the Christian faith: that through Christ, we are set free.
 Continue reading ““Am I Not Free?””

 A Homily for the Fourth Sunday after Epiphany